LoopingLena/TraitMoments/README.md

 reliable results (level can be chosen by the user), it returns NAs.
 If we set ‘n_species = 0’ and ‘abundance = 0’, the two functions return exactly the same result.

+# Further development

+As TraitMoments is still under development, please let me know if you encounter any bugs or problems.
+If bugs occur with v0.0.2 please revert to v0.0.1 which should run stable.
+For later versions I intend to implement the visualisation of trait distributions as a custom function in TraitMoments.

 # Citation